MEd, BScOT, OTReg.(Ont), RP, RMFT

 In 1998 Kelli earned a diploma in Group Psychotherapy from the Canadian Group Psychotherapy Association (CGPA), following a 2-year intensive training program.

-In 2005 Kelli received her degree (M.Ed.) in Counselling Psychology from the University of Toronto, as well as a Graduate Certificate in Couple and Family Therapy Studies through the University of Guelph and the Ontario Association for Marriage and Family Therapy (OAMFT).
+In 2005 Kelli received her Master's degree (M.Ed.) in Counselling Psychology from the University of Toronto.
+Also in 2005, Kelli earned a Graduate Certificate in Couple and Family Therapy Studies through the University of Guelph and the Ontario Association for Marriage and Family Therapy (OAMFT).
 Kelli has extensive training and experience in various models of counselling and psychotherapy.

 Kelli has extensive training in Sex Therapy, including a clinical practicum in the Sexual Medicine Counselling Unit at the Sunnybrook and Women’s Health Sciences Centre (2003-2004).
 She has completed the Intensive Sex Therapy Training Institute (2001); the Advanced Training Program in Treating Female Sexual Dysfunction Institute (2002); and the Sexual Attitudes Reassessment (SAR) Institute (2006) through the University of Guelph.
 From 2006 to 2008 she participated in a monthly Sex Therapy Training and Supervision Course, overseen by two approved supervisors of the Board of Examiners in Sex Therapy and Counselling in Ontario (BESTCO).
 Kelli continues to attend biannual BESTCO training modules, as well as several other yearly conferences and workshops specific to sexual health and sex therapy.

-Kelli believes strongly in the pursuit of “life-long learning”, and continually participates in professional development and educational events to enhance and upgrade her therapeutic skills.
+Kelli believes strongly in the pursuit of “life-long learning”.
+She regularly participates in professional development and educational events to enhance and upgrade her therapeutic skills.

 Since 1992 Kelli has worked in the Eating Disorders Program at the Toronto General Hospital where she provides group, individual, family, and couple therapy.
 In addition to her work at the Toronto General Hospital and her private practice, Kelli has facilitated support groups at Sheena’s Place, a support centre for people with eating disorders.
 She has facilitated groups on topics such as Talking about Sex; Food, Body Image, and Sexuality; Connecting as Couples; and Adult Support.